GroovyWizard/HTML-PHP-MYSQL-Form-/README.md

-# Simple-PHP-Form
+# Game Rating Website

-Just a really simple HTML/CSS/JS and PHP form that i'm developing for training purposes.
+Game rating website (backlog-like) in HTML/CSS/JS and PHP form that i'm developing for training purposes.

 - 28/05/2021